ACMAS/ACMAS-Frontend/README.md

   - Container acmas-web-1     Started
   - Container acmas-nginx-1   Started
   ```

 - Ensure that the application's containers in Docker Desktop all appear as __green__
-- Navigate to `localhost:1337` in any web browser
+- Navigate to `localhost` in any web browser
-  - If this does not work, default to using `127.0.0.1:1337`
+  - If this does not work, default to using `127.0.0.1`
 ---

 ### Resolving issues with Docker and/or ACMAS